silnrsi/encoding-converters-core/ReadMe_linux.txt

 It often says a project file will not be built in active configuration.
 I don't know of a conveninent solution to this, but it's not too hard to fix either.
 Just remove and then add each project file.
-Editing the solution file itself is possible but a little tricky.
+Editing the solution file with a text editor is possible but a little tricky.
 Lines containing .Build.0 are needed for every project file.